 Transformation Matrix – SVG Code Examples

-Scalable Vector Graphics (SVG) is an XML language for creating two-dimensional vector and mixed vector/raster graphics.
-And a transformation matrix is a matrix that transforms one vector into another vector in the process of matrix multiplication.
-So, it is a convenient tool for applying SVG transformations like translation, rotation, scaling, and skewing.
-Transformation matrices are based on linear algebra, which offers a mathematically elegant way to express complex transformations.
-This math foundation makes it easier for developers and designers with math backgrounds to work with SVG transformations.
+Scalable Vector Graphics (SVG) is an XML language for creating two‑dimensional vector and mixed vector/raster graphics.
+A transformation matrix converts one vector into another through matrix multiplication, making it a convenient way to apply SVG transformations such as translation, rotation, scaling, and skewing.
+Transformation matrices are rooted in linear algebra, which provides a mathematically elegant way to express complex transformations.
+This foundation helps developers and designers who are comfortable with math to work with SVG transformations efficiently.

 Let’s take a closer look at how it works!

-SVG objects can be altered using the matrix property of the transform attribute: transform=“matrix(a,b,c,d,e,f)”.
-Only the first 6 values can be specified.
-So you provide 6 values to the matrix transformation function to set translation, scaling, rotation, and skewing.
+SVG elements use the transform attribute with the matrix syntax.
+So you provide 6 values to the matrix transformation function to set translation, scaling, rotation, and skewing:

 Translation Matrix